The World ARC 2020

 Once through, we will be anchored off Panama City where Leg 1 of the journey ends.

 Additional places may be available for the transit of the Panama Canal.

-After arriving in San Christobal there will be plenty of time for exploring these legendary islands.
-A nature lover's paradise, you would expect to see sea lions, whales, giant tortoises, masses of fish and sea birds.
+After arriving in San Cristobal there will be plenty of time for exploring these legendary islands.
+A nature lover's paradise, you would expect to see sea lions, whales, giant tortoises, marine iguanas and masses of fish and sea birds.
 The diving, snorkeling and nature watching is world class.
-You can expect to swim with big mammal and hammer head sharks.
+You can expect to swim with big mammals, sea lions hammer head sharks and even penguin.
 Onshore the traditional community is full of local flavour both socially and literally with fantastic fresh fish, fruit and vegetables.

-Skyelark will be based in the 2 main harbours a day sail away.
+During our time in the islands, Skyelark will be based in 3 main harbours on the islands of Cristobal, Isabela and Santa Cruz – each one a day sail away.
 To protect the fragile eco system, yachts are not permitted to cruise freely.
 The best way to fully appreciate these islands is to take organised tours with local guides who will make sure you have the full experience.
-Our final destination will be Santa Cruz, where we will rendezvous with the other WARC yachts.
+Our final destination will be Puerto Ayora, Santa Cruz, where we will rendezvous with the other WARC yachts.